puckettlab/fishTrackPY/README.md

 Provided a frame as shown below on the left.
 Traditional object detection will not be able to separate fish which swim close together.
-These occulusions occur frequently, which makes for poor tracking of individuals.
+These occlusions occur frequently, which makes for poor tracking of individuals.
 This code uses a combination of traditional techniques along with a novel method to separate individuals to improve tracking. fishTrackPY uses line segment detection, group line segments, and is able to improve detection significantly.
 With typical lighting and a dense population of fish, the code is able to track 98% of individuals.